0xInfection/reversing/pages/part-48-debugging-post-decrement-operator.md

-# Part 48 – Debugging Post-Decrement Operator
+## Part 48 – Debugging Post-Decrement Operator

 For a complete table of contents of all the lessons please click below as it will give you a brief of each lesson in addition to the topics it will cover.&nbsp;https://github.com/mytechnotalent/Reverse-Engineering-Tutorial

-Let's once again review our code.
+Let's re-examine our code.

 <pre spellcheck="false">#include &lt;iostream&gt;